Welcome to Katima Mulilo Campus

 Katima Mulilo is one of twelve campuses of University of Namibia.
 It was founded in the late 1960s as Katima Mulilo Teacher training Centre (KTTC).

 It was initially housed at St Kizito College before it started to operate on the premises of the, then Caprivi State School (now Caprivi Senior Secondary School) in the 1970s.
 In 1990, the college moved to Tobias Hainyeko Centre, where it operated until 1996, when it was relocated to the present-day campus.

-Through a Cabinet Directive aimed at strengthening the quality of teacher training and improving/increasing the supply of teachers in the country, colleges of education in the country merged with the Faculty of Education of the University of Namibia.
-This marks the birth of the Katima Mulilo Campus of the University of Namibia, and heralded a continuing transformation and re-engineering of the campus, in terms of facilities, student and staff recruitment, and diversification of course offerings.
-Presently, the campus hosts two faculties: Education (FoE) and Agriculture and Natural Resources Management (FANR), which offers the following programmes or qualifications:
+Through a Cabinet Directive, aimed at strengthening the quality of teacher training, and increasing the supply of teachers in the country, colleges of education in the country merged with the Faculty of Education of the University of Namibia.
+This marked the birth of the Katima Mulilo Campus (KMC) of the University of Namibia in 2011.
+The campus has since heralded a continuing transformation and re-engineering of facilities, diversification of course offerings, student and staff recruitment.

 Facilities & Stats